joyceeexinyiwang/SCSThesis/ProgressLog.md

 - people comment on the opinion in the story
   - if the political leaning of the story differs from the opinion of the story --> very popular
 - people address article content more
+- people address the author (attack or cheer on)
+- spread across different people

 factual news tweets:
 - more agreement (coz facts are often not arguable)